João Castel-Branco Goulão

 João Augusto Castel-Branco Goulão ComIH (born 6 May 1954 in Cernache do Bonjardim, Portugal) is a Portuguese physician and the current national drug coordinator for Portugal.
-He is credited as being an architect of Portugal's drug policy established in 2000.
+He is credited as the author of Portugal's drug policy established in 2000.

 From 2009 to 2015, he served as chairman of the European Monitoring Centre for Drugs and Drug Addiction (EMCDDA) and has been a delegate at the United Nations Commission on Narcotic Drugs.

 Medical career

 Goulão attended the University of Lisbon from 1971 to 1978, graduating from the university's Faculty of Medicine.
 After an internship and residency, he became a general practitioner in 1983.

 Beginning in 1987, he started specialising in treatment of drug addicts.
 From 1988 to 1992, he worked at the Taipas Centre in Lisbon, established in 1987 by the Portuguese Ministry of Health "for the treatment, recovery and social reintegration of drug addicts."

 In 1997, he became the national director of the network of drug treatment centres in Portugal.
 In 1998, Goulão was a member of the 11-person committee that formed the report on which Portugal's current drug policy of decriminalisation was based.

 "[The committee] indicated directions in which to move with respect to policies of prevention, treatment, harm reduction and social reinsertion.
 One of our premises is that drug abusers are ill, not criminals, and that they need help," he said.